Colin Tapp - Colin_Tapp@dpsnc.net

 Health Education: Students will be educated in the areas of Adolescent Development, including the mental, physical, and social changes they are experiencing.
 Character development, the development of a positive self-image, alcohol, drugs, tobacco resistance, communicable and non-communicable diseases, personal hygiene, abstinence, nutrition, and other current health issues will be discussed in this class.

 The Durham Public Schools standard grading scale is used.
 Physical Education 60%, Health Education 40%

 Taylor Holthouse - Taylor.Holthouse@dpsnc.net

 Exploratory Language (6th, 7th, 8th)

 This Beginning Spanish class is a semester course.
-We develop basic skills such as introducing yourself, talking about likes and dislikes, describing your family and discussing the weather in Spanish.
-Apart from developing language skills, we also learn about Spanish speaking countries and how our culture differs from theirs.
+We develop basic skills, such as introducing ourselves, talking about likes and dislikes, describing your family and discussing the weather in Spanish.
+Apart from developing language skills, we also learn about Spanish-speaking countries and how our culture differs from theirs.

 Ashley Eason - Ashley_Eason@dpsnc.net Mitchell Langley - Mitchell_Langley@dpsnc.net

 Shakir Brooks - Shakir_Brooks@dpsnc.net Breana Autry - Breanna_Autry@dpsnc.net

 Project Lead The Way is an engineering class that focuses on computer programming, building websites, and computer coding.
 Students will have the opportunity to do hands-on building activities and will learn about energy resources.

 Chandra Cook - Chandra_Cook@dpsnc.net